time-series-machine-learning/tsml-eval/_uea_experiments/ada/ada_python.md

 >conda info --envs

-Tip: instead of running the module, source, and conda activate commands every time, if the following line is added to the .bashrc file everything is done in one step (command ALIASNAME):
+__Tip__: instead of running the module, source, and conda activate commands every time, if the following line is added to the .bashrc file everything is done in one step (command ALIASNAME):

 > alias ALIASNAME="module add python/anaconda/2019.10/3.7; source /gpfs/software/ada/python/anaconda/2019.10/3.7/etc/profile.d/conda.sh; conda activate ENVNAME;"